paweljw/paweljw.github.io/hugo/content/post/rails-app-vue-frontend-api-versioning.md

 Of course, this means that when we phase out V1 completely and drop the now-dead code, this file will have to change.
 It could be argued that this would be confusing e.g. during code review - "why does this V2 thing change if all we're doing is kill V1?".
 Phasing out V1 is now no longer a matter of deleting `app/controllers/v1` and updating routes, too.
 However, I believe that code quality is something to be considered right now, so keeping two copies of exactly the same code in the app seems a no-go to me, even if the price is a slightly more complex refactor later.

+As always, you can see what the code looks like now on GitHub at [paweljw/bookstore-backend](https://github.com/paweljw/bookstore-backend/tree/part-3).

 What do you think about this?
 Let me know down below, and I'll see you in part 4, where we'll tackle token authentication in Rails!

 ---